 Common Pests and Other Problems for Blueberries

 Blueberries are reasonably low maintenance, but it's important to recognize that humans aren't the only creatures to find them delicious.
-In fact, when it comes to blueberry pests, you need to worry more about bigger animals such as birds, deer and racoons than you do insects.
-These feathered and furry pests can ravage your fruiting trees, so you may want to drape heavy netting over the bushes or even use posts and metal mesh to build a cage around the growing area.
+In fact, when it comes to blueberry pests, you need to worry more about bigger animals such as birds, deer and raccoons than you do insects.
+These feathered and furry pests can ravage your fruiting shrubs, so you may want to drape bird netting over the bushes or even use posts and metal mesh to build a cage around the growing area.
 Be aware that netting can make harvesting difficult, and smaller birds may still be able to reach many of the berries.

 As for insects, look out for the spotted-wing drosophila, Rhagoletis nendax and Datana ministra.
 Spotted-wing drosophila (often shortened to SWD) is a fruit fly that lays eggs on underripe fruit, leaving its maggots to eat the fruit from the inside.
 While scientists are working on an effective trap for these pests, they are not commercially available yet, so the best defense is planting blueberry varieties that ripen early since the SWD doesn't come out until August.